The Story Behind the Machi Cloth Doll

-This has been a great opportunity to explore clothing and culture from other traditions and at some point I would like to research and make other dolls inspired by people around the world.
+This has been a great opportunity to explore clothing from other traditions.
+As a result, I would like to research and make other dolls inspired by other cultures around the world.

 Originally published July 20th 2015.
-This post is dedicated in loving memory to my late father, Alan Blood, who would have been seventy-four this week and the doll was created for his 70th birthday.
+This post is dedicated in loving memory to my late father, Alan Blood.
+He would have been seventy-four this week.
+This doll was created for his 70th birthday.